 “You might think you’re experienced and that you have all you need, but being a lifetime learner is a critical piece of any leader’s journey.
 If I could give one piece of advice, it would be to never stop learning,” Johnathan said.

-Other tips: surround yourself with people who are smarter than you and absorb their knowledge, learn and grow from the diversity around you, both inside the workplace and out, and constantly expose yourself to new ideas, because you never know where that next great idea will come from.
+Other advice for salespeople: surround yourself with people who are smarter than you and absorb their knowledge, learn and grow from the diversity around you, both inside the workplace and out, and constantly expose yourself to new ideas, because you never know where that next great idea will come from.

 And while lifelong learning is a full-time, round-the-clock pursuit, Johnathan emphasized the importance of punching out from time to time to give yourself a chance to reboot.

 “Never underestimate the value of self-care,” Johnathan said.
 “It’s important to place priority on rest and self-development.
 The cogs are never going to stop.
 Everyone should step back from the noise every now and then and do an internal retrospective on what they value in life and to ensure that their priorities personally align with their priorities professionally.
 It’ll be hard to be truly satisfied until you do. ”

 Johnathan the Emissary